 37.x Dynamic bandwidth expansion (DBE)

-Dynamic Bandwidth Expansion (DBE) is a mode of operation that allows a UHR AP to operate with an expanded operating bandwidth that is greater than its BSS operating bandwidth.
-The DBE operation enables a UHR AP to modify (expand/change/reset) its operating BSS bandwidth for the UHR STAs that support the DBE operation.
-When operating in DBE mode with an expanded bandwidth, the UHR AP continues to serve STAs that do not support DBE operation within the BSS operating bandwidth.
+Dynamic bandwidth expansion (DBE) is a mode of operation that allows a UHR AP to operate with an operating bandwidth that is greater than the BSS bandwidth or EHT BSS bandwidth.
+Such an operating bandwidth is called DBE dynamic bandwidth.
+DBE enables a UHR AP to modify (expand/reduce) its DBE dynamic bandwidth for the UHR STAs that support DBE.
+When operating in DBE mode with an expanded operating bandwidth, other STAs that do not support DBE continue to operate within the BSS bandwidth or EHT BSS bandwidth.

 An AP that supports DBE operation has dot11DBEOptionImplemented equal to true, shall set the DBE Support field of the UHR MAC Capabilities Information field of the UHR Capabilities element to 1, and is called a DBE AP.
 A non-AP STA that supports DBE operation has dot11DBEOptionImplemented equal to true, shall set the DBE Support field of the UHR MAC Capabilities Information field of the UHR Capabilities element to 1, and is called a DBE non-AP STA.

-A DBE AP announces a bandwidth change (expand/change/reset) using TBD Management frames.
-The bandwidth change is announced for multiple beacon intervals in advance before the bandwidth change takes effect.
-After a bandwidth change, the DBE AP shall continue operating with the updated bandwidth until a subsequent bandwidth change occurs.
-While an AP is operating in DBE mode, any expanded operating BW will be greater than the BSS operating BW.
+A DBE AP announces a change to its DBE dynamic bandwidth using TBD Management frames.
+DBE dynamic bandwidth change is announced for multiple beacon intervals before the bandwidth change takes effect.
+After a bandwidth change, the DBE AP continues operating with the updated DBE dynamic bandwidth until a subsequent bandwidth change occurs.
+While an AP is operating in DBE mode, AP’s DBE dynamic bandwidth is greater than the BSS bandwidth or EHT BSS bandwidth.

 Annex C